Tonel/ecommerce-demo-nextjs-snipcart/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Adding Snipcart

+Create a `.env` file by copying the `.env.sample` file, and add your Snipcart API key that you get after registration.

+## Adding DatoCMS

+In the `.env` file, add your Read-only DatoCMS API key that you can get from the admin area in your DatoCMS project.

 ## Learn More